 Tabletop role-playing games are the broader and incredibly diverse world around and away from Dungeons & Dragons, games where a group of people sits around a (virtual) table, with one usually guiding the story and/or play through adhering to rules and describing the world and its characters, while the others play a "main" character each ("As your party crosses the threshold of the forest, the world seems to almost too quickly get darker and more quiet.
 Your flashlights all suddenly fail, and in a few steps further, you hear a strange sound permeate the air.
 It's reminiscent of.. howling, but wrong somehow.
 What do you do?" – "I would like to try and keep my cool.
-Then, I'll see whether I can discern anything about the cry using my education." – "Okay, please use two six-sided dice to roll for your Sharp and see whether you succeed.").
+Then, I'll see whether I can discern anything about the cry using my training." – "Okay, please use two six-sided dice to roll for your Sharp and see whether you succeed.").

 The hobby ranges from dense games with a tactical side to them, through old-school-style dungeon crawlers and games that work more as story generators, to minimalistic few-pagers you can get going in an afternoon, with a lot in between.
 And thanks to the internet, you can now get into one with as little as a connection and, unless you choose play-by-post, a microphone (though whether the convenience of online play outweights the energy of an in-person game is up to you to decide).